 Although it is not federally mandated, many individual states have adopted “Dram shop Laws.”
 Dram shop laws, in short, are laws that hold a person or establishment responsible if they sell alcohol to an individual that is intoxicated.
 These laws apply not only to the bartender or liquor sales clerk, but to waitresses and other staff as well.
 Washington is one such state that enforces these laws and anyone serving or selling alcohol there is faced with a great responsibility.
-More information on this can be found here.

 Cutting Someone Off

 “I’m cutting you off” seems to be something that is said in movies or on TV shows more often than in real life, but for a bartender or server it (or some variation of it) can be a very useful phrase.
 What gets tricky is knowing when not to serve someone.
 Different people react differently to alcohol, and it can be extremely difficult for a bartender to know if someone has been drinking too much or not.

 There are a few measures a bartender or server can take to better recognize if someone should not be served.
 A lot of certification and training programs use what they call the “traffic light system.”
 It’s called this, because Green = sober, Yellow = getting intoxicated, and Red = intoxicated.